Menu icon

 Electric cars in town have never been so easy

-Up to 30% savings compared with the public tariff with the INDIGO Recharge card thanks to our preferential rates at all INDIGO car parks.A simple gesture for easy recharging
+Up to 30% savings compared with the public tariff with the INDIGO Recharge card thanks to our preferential rates at all INDIGO car parks.

-Plug in, badge in, recharge!
+Plug in, swipe the card, charge!
 It's as simple as that.
-Track your recharging in real time using the INDIGO Neo application.The card is free with your recharging package
+Track your charging in real time using the INDIGO Neo application.

-The benchmark for parking and recharging
+The standard-setter for parking and EV charging

-A network that's controlled from end to end
+• A network that's controlled from end to end

-Our recharging stations are managed and maintained on a daily basis by our INDIGO experts, who guarantee their availability and smooth operation.Clear, dedicated signage
+Our charging stations are managed and maintained on a daily basis by our INDIGO experts, who guarantee their availability and smooth operation.

 Your satisfaction is our priority.
 Our teams are always on hand to provide you with the support you need.